rafgraph/detect-it/README.md

   primaryHover: 'hover' / 'none',
   primaryPointer: 'fine' / 'coarse' / 'none',

-  /*
-   * detectIt's state is a deterministic function of the state
-   * of the four micro state machines it contains, which can be accessed here */
+  // access to the four micro state machines that it contains
   state: {
     detectHover,
     detectPointer,